Siddharthchakravarthy/LambdaTestExpert/README.md

 Step 3: Run the Command mvn clean Install

-Step 4: Go into the LambdaTestInitializer.java File
+Step 4: Go into the LambdaTestInitializer.java File (if in eclipse or else go into testng.xml)

-Step 5: Run the Test Case from testng
+Step 5: Run the Test Case as a Testng Suite using testng

 <a href="https://gitpod.io/#https://github.com/Siddharthchakravarthy/LambdaTestExpert.git">
   <img